 “As we see it, even if a joint trial would have had some benefit for Mr Zuma of which he was deprived of as a result of his prosecution being separated from Mr Shaik … it does not constitute prejudice of any kind which would impact on the fairness of his trial,” said the KZN court on Friday.

-The court also addressed Zuma’s argument about the Spy Tapes - recordings of phone conversations between former Scorpions’ head Leonard McCarthy and Ngcuka about when to time the indictment of Zuma, in order to influence the outcome of the ANC’s Polokwane elective conference in 2007.
+The court also addressed Zuma’s argument about the Spy Tapes – recordings of phone conversations between former Scorpions’ head Leonard McCarthy and Ngcuka about when to the time the indictment of Zuma, in order to influence the outcome of the ANC’s Polokwane elective conference in 2007.
 Zuma’s team had argued that the tapes were conclusive that the prosecution was manipulated for political purposes, in flagrant disregard of the Constitution.

-The revelations about the spy tapes were what led to the dropping of charges against Zuma in 2009.
+The revelations about the spy tapes were what led the dropping of charges against Zuma in 2009.
 Then followed a marathon court case by the Democratic Alliance to set aside the decision to drop the charges.
 It ended at the Supreme Court of Appeal years later, with a concession by Zuma’s team that the decision to drop the charges was irrational.

 This concession came back to bite the team in the permanent stay application.
 The court also once again quoted the judgment of Harms, that “a prosecution brought for an improper purpose is only wrongful if, in addition, reasonable and probable grounds for prosecution are absent”.